List of Power Rangers Ninja Storm characters: Choobo

-Choobo is the lieutenant of Lothor's army.
+Choobo (voiced by Bruce Hopkins in the TV series and by David Lodge in the Power Rangers: Super Legends video game) is the lieutenant of Lothor's army.
 He resembles a Ōnyūdō/frog-themed monster wearing mountain-climbing equipment with a mustache and green reptilian skin.
-He wielded a white and red-striped baton and has a Mama's boy-like personality.
+He wielded a white and red-striped staff and has a Mama's boy-like personality.
 He can summon energy spheres from his fridge-like backpack to trap his enemies.
 Sometimes, he uses monsters based on animals.
 He could also control his opponents' bodies like puppets and suck them into his backpack and send them into his own pocket dimension inside it where he would appear as a giant head that breathed smelly gas.

 He was promoted to general when he captured the Thunder Rangers and manipulated them to oppose the Wind Rangers again.
 However, he failed to destroy the Rangers when the Thunder Rangers realized they were being manipulated.
 Because of this, Choobo was banished from Lothor's ship.
 He swore revenge, and stole a Scroll of Empowerment, which gave him great strength and power when it enlarged him.
 He was defeated by the Thunderstorm Megazord, but saved by Lothor and shrunk down to be Marah's new pet.
 Lothor later restored him to normal accidentally.

 An alternate dimension that Goldwinger sent Tori to had Choobo smarter than Zurgane where both of them worked at Storm Chargers.
 He is among those who help Mayor Lothor fight the evil Ninja Rangers.

 Choobo was defeated by Shane as the Red Battlized Ranger although it was not quite clear if he was completely destroyed (he was only seen falling down after being blasted by the Battilizer's lasers).

 Choobo later appears in the video game Power Rangers: Super Legends.

-Choobo is voiced by Bruce Hopkins in the TV series and by David Lodge in the Power Rangers: Super Legends video game.

 Motodrone

-Motodrone was originally Perry, a motorcycle expert who was conducting an experiment to create a new generation of motorcycle.
+Motodrone (voiced by Craig Parker) was originally Perry, a motorcycle expert who was conducting an experiment to create a new generation of motorcycle.
 Unfortunately, there was an accident and he became the scorpion-like cyborg Motodrone.
 Hunter destroyed Motodrone and freed Perry with his newly acquired Ninja Glider Cycle.
 Motodrone was later rebuilt and revived by Lothor by transferring the soul of a Kelzak.

 Motodrone wielded a double-bladed staff, rode on a motorcycle, and wore a brown cloak when he was revived.
 Motodrone then fought the Power Rangers under the command of Lothor.

 An alternate dimension that Goldwinger transported Tori to had Motodrone as the aid of Mayor Lothor.
 He is among those who help Mayor Lothor fight the evil Ninja Rangers.

 He was later destroyed by Vexacus when he attempted to reveal Vexacus' treacherous agenda to Lothor.
 He came back once more from the Abyss, but was quickly defeated one final time by Shane (although like the other generals, it was not revealed if he was completely destroyed since he was only seen falling down after being blasted).

-Motodrone is voiced by Craig Parker.